 Gesa Sankoff is the Director of Operations of the ever growing Professor Sankoff’s Criminal Defence Essentials.
 With a background in education and a M.A. in English and German Literature and Language Learning Studies, Gesa was thrilled to support Peter in building what has become Professor Sankoff's Criminal Defence Essentials and is responsible for the coordination of seminars and the design and distribution of our Alert materials.
 You can contact Gesa at [email protected]

 Product Development Coordinator

-Heather Warren joined Sankoff Criminal Law in May as a summer student, assisting on a range of files and with Professor Sankoff’s Criminal Defence Essentials.
-Heather is currently completing her third year of McGill University’s 3.5-year combined B.C.L./J.D.
+Heather Warren is assisting on a range of files and with Professor Sankoff’s Criminal Defence Essentials.
+Heather is has recently completed her third year of McGill University’s 3.5-year combined B.C.L./J.D.
 Program.
 Passionate about constitutional and criminal law, she has been extensively involved in civil liberties and human rights projects.
 Most notably, she volunteered on UCLA Law’s Covid-19 Behind Bars Data Project, which served to shed light on the reality of the pandemic in carceral facilities.
 In 2021, Heather was awarded the G.I.
 Smith Memorial Trust Award for volunteer involvement in public and community affairs.